Rehab Exercise Progression: A Patient’s Guide to Safely Advancing Your Recovery

 Types of Physical Capacity You Might Be Progressing

-Improving your ability to sustain effort over time.
-Think walking longer distances, maintaining upright posture, or performing repetitive motions without fatigue.
+Early in recovery, endurance often takes priority.
+This involves improving your ability to sustain effort over time — walking longer distances, maintaining upright posture, or performing repeated movements without fatigue.

 • Reps: 12–20+